 Kept healthy by our hormonal tools, we are fine up to age 25 or so, but thereafter we begin losing hormone production at a rate of about 1% per year, overall: by age 80 most of our hormone production is gone.

-This produces a slowly accelerating decline in the efficiency of our metabolic management systems, which become “skewed” to a greater or lesser degree in one or another direction, depending on how our individual internal organs respond to reduced hormone levels.
+Thus the efficiency of our metabolic management systems declines, slowly at first but accelerating over time.
+All our operating systems eventually become “skewed” to a greater or lesser degree, depending on how our individual internal organs respond to reduced hormone levels.

-Each individual, male of female, responds to hormonal loss with his or her own pattern of symptoms: depending on the individual organ’s sensitivity to lowered hormone availability there may be hair loss, weight gain, recurrent acne, dry skin, thin finger nails, allergies, high blood pressure, diabetes, autoimmune diseases, psychological change, cancer, neurological disease or other problems.
+Each individual, male of female, responds to hormonal loss with his or her own pattern of symptoms, depending on the individual organ’s sensitivity to lowered hormone availability.

-In the opinion of Functional Medicine afficionados, our progressive loss of hormone production, though naturally occurring and 100% pervasive, is a disease and the resulting deviations from perfect health should be considered to be ill-effects of a pathological process.
+In the opinion of Functional / Metabolic Medicine afficionados, our progressive loss of hormone production with aging, though naturally occurring and 100% pervasive, is a disease; so the resulting deviations from perfect health should be considered to be ill-effects of a pathological process.

-From the Metabolic Medicine point of view, natural aging due to hormone loss is modifiable, if not truly treatable: hormonal balance is safely and easily achieved and with intuitive, inexpensive surveillance, can be perfectly timed.
+From that point of view, natural aging due to hormone loss is modifiable, if not truly treatable: hormonal balance is safely and easily achieved and with inexpensive surveillance, can be perfectly timed.

 While most people begin their disabilities at 26 (or earlier), many appear to be unaffected until much later.
 There is such a wide spectrum of “aging” effects that the majority are able to “carry on as usual” and the ones who fall by the wayside early in life are regarded as poor eaters, unhealthy due to bad habits or simply “unlucky”.